Intro to System Design

 Can you break down a complex problem?
 Companies want to see if you can decompose a product or service into individual components like APIs, databases, caches, queues, etc.

 Can you make trade-offs?
-Choosing between SQL vs. NoSQL, monolith vs. microservices, or consistency vs. availability (CAP theorem).
+Choosing between SQL vs. NoSQL, or consistency vs. availability (CAP theorem).

 2. Scalability and Performance Awareness